-According to the results presented in Table 23, there was a very small statistically significant positive correlation between the factors called security compliance and security regulations, r (120) = .022, p = .812.
-This reveals that the company's ability to be compliant with the information security adoption does guarantee that there will be value in complying with the security regulations from employees.
-However, there was a medium statistically significant positive correlation between the security compliance factor and the risk of outsourcing factor, r (120) = .463\\, p = .001.
-This indicates that if the company decides to outsource its information security and accept the risks, there is no guarantee that the company will be compliant with the information security policies and standards.
-Lastly, there was a very small positive correlation between the factors identified as security regulations and the risk of outsourcing, r (120) = .149, p = .104.
+According to the results presented in Table 23, there was a very small statistically significant positive correlation between the factors called security compliance and security regulations, r(120) = .022, p = .812.
+This reveals that the company's ability to be compliant with the information security adoption does that guarantee that there will be value in complying with the security regulations from employees.
+However, there was a medium statistically significant positive correlation between the security compliance factor and the risk of outsourcing factor, $r(120) = .463^{}$, p = .001.
+This indicates that if the company will be compliant with the information security policies and standards.

+Lastly, there was a very small positive correlation between the factors identified as security regulations and the risk of outsourcing, r(120) = .149, p = .104.
 This shows that if the company outsources its information security, there is little to no guarantee that the company will be compliant with the information security regulations.
 According to this result, the environmental factors identified in this study have a small to medium positive correlation.